-The Court proposes to amended its Rules2 to include an express reference to electronically stored information and to provide specific rules applicable to the discovery of electronically stored information.
+Rules2 to include an express reference to electronically stored information and to provide specific rules applicable to the discovery of electronically stored information.
 The amendments are intended to clarify that electronically stored information generally is subject to discovery in Tax Court proceedings and that a cooperative effort may be required to ensure that such information is disclosed in a form or format that will be useful to the parties and the Court.
 The term "electronically stored information" is intended to be broad enough to cover all current types of computer-based information and flexible enough to encompass future changes and technological developments.

-The Court proposes to amend Rule 70(a)(1) to include a reference to electronically stored information and to add new subparagraph (b)(3) to the Rule to prescribe possible limits on discovery of electronically stored information.
+Rule 70(a)(1) is amended to include a reference to electronically stored information and to add new subparagraph (b)(3) to the Rule to prescribe possible limits on discovery of electronically stored information.
 See Fed.
 R. Civ.
 P. 26(b)(2)(B).
+An additional amendment to Rule 70 is adopted in section IV (Depositions for Discovery Purposes).